-The base cost in the plan for the biodiversity offset (\$1.21 million) is 55% of the total cost (\$2.20 million) of obtaining biodiversity credits to offset the adverse impacts on biodiversity values associated with developing the Holland Reserve site for playing fields.83
+The base cost in the plan for the biodiversity offset (\$1.21 million) is 55% of the total cost (\$2.20 million) of obtaining biodiversity credits to offset the adverse impacts on biodiversity values associated with developing the Holland Reserve site for playing fields.93

 The cost is calculated using the staged Biodiversity Assessment Method (BAM) under the Biodiversity Conservation Act 2016 by UBM Ecological Consultants (UBM).
 The preliminary estimate of \$2.20 million was based on the BAM Stage 1 investigation (UBM report, October 2018).
 The revised estimate of \$1.50 million (UBM report, December 2018) was based on the more targeted surveys in BAM Stage 2.
-UBM advised the council its report will need to be significantly revised before a final report can be prepared to calculate the biodiversity offset required, which can only occur when the council finalises the field layout and plans for the development of Holland Reserve.84
+The council provided an updated estimate for the cost of the biodiversity offset credit of \$0.47 million (UBM report, October 2019)94 with its response to the Draft Report.

-The council advises the cost could be further reduced as a result of further targeted surveys.
-The council intends to update the costs in CP17 based on the final surveys and final estimate of the biodiversity offset cost before it makes any revisions to the plan as a result of IPART's review and the Minister's formal response.85
+The council intends to update the costs in CP17 based on the final surveys and final estimate of the biodiversity offset cost before it makes any revisions to the plan as a result of IPART's review and the Minister's formal response.95

-The council has applied allowances for project management, design and contingency to the cost of biodiversity offsets.
-We consider this not reasonable.
+The council has applied allowances for project management, design and contingency to the cost of biodiversity offsets, consistent with the generic allowances provided in the IPART Benchmark Report for open space embellishment.
+We consider this is not reasonable.
 Project management and design costs are included within the biodiversity offset cost.
 Contingency allowances account for costs which are not able to be determined at the time an estimate is prepared.
-The biodiversity cost of \$0.85 million (55% share) is the best estimate of the cost the council will incur in providing the additional playing fields at Holland Reserve.
+The biodiversity cost of \$0.26 million (55% share) is the best estimate of the cost the council will incur in providing the additional playing fields at Holland Reserve.